sourcegraph/handbook/content/strategy-goals/strategy/search/core.md

 # Search Core strategy

-This page outlines the strategy and goals of the [Search Core team](../../../departments/engineering/teams/search/core.md) over the next year or so.
+This page outlines the strategy and goals of the [Search Platform team](../../../departments/engineering/teams/search/index.md) over the next year or so.

 For context on the mission, vision, and guiding principles of Search, see the top-level [search strategy](index.md) page.